jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 This options block controls an overlay with social sharing options: copy embed code, copy video link and share video to social networks.

-Setting an empty **sharing** options block will enable the social sharing overlay.
+Setting an empty **"sharing":{}** options block will enable the social sharing overlay.
 Without the nested config options, it will show the page URL link with default sharing sites, but no embed code.

 |Config|Type|Description|Default|
 |---|---|---|---|